isabella232/bas-style-kit/documentation/developers/less-css.md

 Note: This task can take some time as it includes a CSS file from our fonts provider to include GillSans.

-Behind the scenes these tasks are called in parallel: `gulp [bsk-less-no-min, bsk-less-min, bootstrap-bsk-less-no-min, bootstrap-bsk-less-min]`.
+Behind the scenes these tasks are called in parallel: `[bsk-less-no-min, bootstrap-bsk-less-no-min]` and then, again in parallel, `[bsk-less-min, bootstrap-bsk-less-min]`.

 `gulp bsk-less-no-min` is a compound task which will: